 Textured Stainless steel is playing an important role in sustainable design and alternative energy evolution.
 Ultimately, the most environmentally friendly materials are corrosion-resistant and durable, have high recycled content and recapture rates, provide long service life and reduce resource use.
-Rigidized® Metals deep-textured metals provide all of these benefits.
+Rigidized® Metals engineered surfaces provide all of these benefits.
 If the correct alloy is selected and properly maintained, it will last the life of the project.

 Rigidized® Metals products are design-strengthened to last.
 The deep texturing process allows the use of lighter gauges (thickness of metal) because of significantly improved strength-to-weight ratios.
 For example, down-gauging from 16GA to 18GA results in a material savings of 20%.
 Using less metal creates less strain on resources and the environment.

 Engineered surfaces resist dents, hide scratches, and hide fingerprints, making them last longer and look cleaner than ordinary metals.
 Ultimately, the most environmentally friendly materials are corrosion resistant and durable, and stainless steel facades have been known to provide up to 80 years of service life in architectural projects without appearance deterioration or metal replacement.
 When properly selected, fabricated, and maintained, it should last the life of the structure.
 Products made from Rigidized® Metals materials simply look better for longer, require less effort to maintain, and are made from fewer raw materials.

 A vast majority of the metals Rigidized® Metals transforms are steel and aluminum.
 Both materials have high levels of recycled content and are 100% recyclable.
 On average, the recycled content of stainless steel is 60%.
 Throughout the stainless steel industry, it is widely accepted that any given “heat” of stainless will be composed of the following materials: